meerajance/RestAssuredAppleProject/README.md

 ##Objective##
-Intent of this project is to get required data from json response
+Intent of this project is to get required details from json response Question 1: Print all the blue Teslas received in the web service response.
+Also print the notes Question 2: Return all cars which have the lowest per day rental cost for both cases:
+    				a.
+Price only
+    				b.
+Price after discounts
+Question 3: Find the highest revenue generating car. year over year maintenance cost + depreciation is the total expense per car for the full year for the rental car company.
+    			The objective is to find those cars that produced the highest profit in the last year

 ###Below steps are taken as part of this project
 1. Please find the sample json used for testing
-2. Ran npm json-server eg: json-server cars.json for testing purpose
+2. Executed npm json-server for testing purpose
+3. Ran json-server cars.json
+4. BasicCarTest - Class contains tests covering the above 3 questions